-Generally, the terms and conditions under which an employee may be eligible for and receive the benefits are set forth in the terms of a service agreement.
-These benefit programs are summarized in a "certificate of insurance" or "booklet" issued by the claims administrator (this summary is referred to in this document as the "Booklet").
+Generally, the terms and conditions under which an employee may be eligible for and receive the benefits are set forth in the terms of an insurance policy or service agreement.
+These benefit programs are summarized in a "certificate of insurance" or "booklet" issued by the insurance company or claims administrator (this summary is referred to in this document as the "Booklet").
 A copy of this Booklet has been provided to each participating employee (referred to as a "Participant").
 Additional copies are available upon request.
-The Employer offers more than one option for medical coverage.
 All available options are listed on Attachment A, which is attached to and incorporated into this Summary Plan Description.

-The benefits under the Plan are provided through the Employer.
-For self funded medical benefits, the payment of all self funded benefits will be made by the Employer through the Employer's general assets.
+The benefits under the Plan are provided through insurance policies or through the Employer.
+The Employer is not an insurer of any fully-insured benefits.
+The payment of all fully-insured benefits will be made by the applicable insurance company.
+This document does not replace the provisions of the insurance policies that the Employer has purchased to provide benefits under the Plan.
+For self funded vision benefits, the payment of all self funded benefits will be made by the Employer through the Employer's general assets.
 Every effort has been made to make this Summary Plan Description as complete and accurate as possible.
-In the event of any difference between this Summary Plan Description and any insurance service agreement or Booklet, the terms of this Summary Plan Description will apply for purposes of determining eligibility and when coverage begins and ends, but the terms of the service agreement or Booklet will apply for all other provisions.
+In the event of any difference between this Summary Plan Description and any insurance policy, service agreement, or Booklet, the terms of this Summary Plan Description will apply for purposes of determining eligibility and when coverage begins and ends, but the terms of the policy, or service agreement, or Booklet will apply for all other provisions.